Citizenship

 Last updated: · Reviewed quarterly and after every regulatory change

-If the real estate route is the popular one, this is the quiet one, picked by people who don’t want to own a flat in a country they may rarely visit, don’t want to deal with tenants or developers, and can live with $500,000 sitting in a term deposit for three years.
+If the real estate route is the popular one, this is the quiet one.
+Picked by people who do not want to own a flat in a country they may rarely visit, who do not want to deal with tenants or developers, and who can live with their capital sitting in a Turkish bank for three years.

-It’s the simplest path in the whole program.
-There’s no appraisal to argue about, no seller history to check, no district restrictions, no resale problem in year three.
-You wire money, you sign deposit instructions, the banking regulator confirms it, and the citizenship file moves.
+It is the simplest path in the program on the paperwork side.
+There is no appraisal to argue about, no seller history to check, no district restrictions, no resale problem in year three.
+You wire the money, you sign the deposit instructions, the banking regulator confirms it, and the citizenship file moves.

 How it works